farnyser/pg/data_locality/README.md

 | Simple access to one component (X)      | 23ms           | 5ms                |
 | Range computation using X, Y and Radius | 27ms           | 11ms               |

+Similar result have been observed with clang 3.8